 Golden Mile Food Centre

 Opened in 1975, Golden Mile Food Centre has long been a fixture in the Singapore food scene.
 The hawker centre is steps away from Kampong Glam.
-It’s a great detour if you’ve built up an appetite while exploring Singapore’s historical charms.
+And after building up an appetite while exploring Singapore’s historical charms, I couldn’t help but check it out!

-At Wedang (#B1-19), you can taste Indonesian and Malay favourites like gado-gado and bee hoon soto ayam.
-Ah Xiao Teochew Braised Duck (#B1-43) has served some of the city’s tastiest braised duck since the 1990s.
-The yong tau fu at Golden Mile Special Yong Tau Foo (#B1-44) is also some of the finest in Singapore.
+Taste Indonesian and Malay favourites like gado-gado and bee hoon soto ayam at Wedang (#B1-19).
+Experience the city’s tastiest braised duck at Ah Xiao Teochew Braised Duck (#B1-43), open since the 1990s.
+The yong tau fu at Golden Mile Special Yong Tau Foo (#B1-44) is also some of the finest I have tasted on my three trips to Singapore.

 Nearest MRT station: Nicoll Highway (CC5)